 Head of State and/or Government

-President: H.E.
+President of Georgia: H.E.
 Mr Giorgi Margvelashvili

 Permanent Delegation to UNESCO

 Permanent Delegation of Georgia to UNESCO

 ||President: Mr Mikheil Janelidze*

 Secretary-General: Ms Ketevan Kandelaki

 4, Chitadze Street